Italy still hopes for G20 summit on Afghanistan, Draghi says | Politics

 Italy still hopes for G20 summit on Afghanistan, Draghi says

-Italy still hopes to hold an ad hoc summit of the Group of 20 major economies on Afghanistan although no nation had yet laid out a strategy on how to deal with the Taliban, Prime Minister Mario Draghi said on Thursday.
-Italy, which holds the rotating G20 presidency this year, has previously signaled it was looking to call a one-off G20 meeting for the middle of this month.
+Italy still hopes to hold an ad hoc summit of the Group of 20 major economies on Afghanistan, Prime Minister Mario Draghi said on Thursday, adding no nation had yet laid out a strategy on how to deal with the Taliban.
+Italy, which holds the rotating G20 presidency this year, has previously signalled it was looking to call a one-off G20 meeting for the middle of this month.

-Italy still hopes to hold an ad hoc summit of the Group of 20 major economies on Afghanistan although no nation had yet laid out a strategy on how to deal with the Taliban, Prime Minister Mario Draghi said on Thursday.
+Italy still hopes to hold an ad hoc summit of the Group of 20 major economies on Afghanistan, Prime Minister Mario Draghi said on Thursday, adding no nation had yet laid out a strategy on how to deal with the Taliban.

 "Nobody can claim to have a clear strategy at this stage ... nobody has a road map," Draghi told a news conference.
 The former European Central Bank chief said European Union countries had to do a better job on confronting migration issues and criticized those member states that were refusing to take in more Afghan refugees.